Xposed-Modules-Repo/io.github.bryangig.bypassdana/README.md

 # Bypass DANA
-Bypass DANA's Integrity Check (Root).
+A Module to Bypass DANA's Integrity Check.

 ### Tested
 Support for DANA Stable